We look at the washer dryers on the market today including Bosch, Miele, Zanussi and more, to suit all needs and budgets.

 The Indesit XWDE is the model to opt for if you’re a smoker, pet owner or work in catering – as its Air Fresh feature can rid laundry of even the most invasive of smells in just thirty minutes.
 And speaking of speed, there’s a ‘lightly soiled’ option for a 45-min wash and dry that has a fast turnaround without compromising on cleanliness.

-SUMMARY: A superb model with a host of features, this model gets rid of stubborn smells, has a built in SensorDry, spin speed and is eco-freindly.
+SUMMARY: A superb model with a host of features, this model gets rid of stubborn smells, has a built-in SensorDry, great spin speed, good dry capacity and is eco-friendly - so you can wash and dry and help the planet as well.
 It came out high in all our tests.

 For more information and to purchase this model to do your washing and drying click here.

-SUMMARY - a superb cheaper model with a great washing capacity and energy rating.
+SUMMARY - a superb cheaper model with a great washing capacity and dry capacity, good spin speed and energy rating.
 Highly recommended.

 For more information or to purchase those cheap washer dryer click here.

 A solid mid-range contender for a household washer dryer, the Zanussi Z816 has an extra-large drum for easy loading and unloading, and an 8kg washing and 5kg drying capacity.